The Parish Choir sings at the 10:30 a.m. choral worship service on Sundays from September through May/June.

 St. Paul's Episcopal Church is hosting the program VOICE for LIFE, a fun and educational youth choir training program from the Royal School of of Church Music in America, and welcomes youth from both churches.

 Middle school and high school students welcome.
-Third through 5th graders contact Kay Williams for permission (see link).
-Full information
+Third through 5th graders contact Kay Williams for permission, or for information on the program.

 The Organ at St. Luke’s (Lawrence Phelps, Opus 1)